Looking for a guide to building marketing funnel reports? You’re in luck!

 - Maybe there are ways to help improve the close won rate.

 Take Your Marketing Reports To The Next Level

 These are the metrics that you should always be looking at.

-Hopefully, this gives you a sense of the way that you should be thinking about your metrics in terms of the marketing funnel, all the way from the very top of the funnel with the lead, through the bottom of the funnel with revenue.
+Hopefully, this gives you a sense of the way that you should be thinking about your metrics in terms of the marketing funnel, all the way from the very top of the funnel with the lead, through the middle of the funnel with customer pain points, to the bottom of the funnel with revenue.

 The quality of your metrics is only going to be as good as the tools that you use to capture this data.
 If you haven’t invested in a CRM, like Salesforce, Hubspot, Sharpspring, or Pipedrive, then I would strongly consider checking those tools out.